squizzi/grabh1/README.md

 Here's a few ideas I'm working on for the future:

 * Add error handling that alerts the user that no header was found via lib-notify (pynotify)
+* Add error handling for http errors such as 403, 404, etc.